sohamdata/aryvo-assignment/README.md

 ## Technologies used:

+- Core:
     - React.js (vite as the build tool)
     - TypeScript
     - react-hook-form
     - yup (for validation)
 - firebase (for authentication)
+- ui/ux:
     - Tailwind CSS
+    - react-hot-toast
+    - tooltip
 - Deployed on Vercel

 ## How to run the project locally: